Updated: Mar 28

 19 Then Jesus answered and said to them, “Most assuredly, I say to you,the Son can do nothing of Himself, but what He sees the Father do; for whatever He does, the Son also does in like manner.
 John 5:19

 At the most difficult moments of our lives, when life is hard and wisdom hard-earned, he sees us.
 And relentless Lover that he is, he comes after us.
 Rescues us.
 Forgives our past, refreshes us with living water -- the only thing that satisfies.
 Five husbands and lovers could not satisfy her.
 But Truth spoken in love filled her for eternity.

 Chaos and civil unrest in the streets.
 The cry of the fatherless, the widow, the disillusioned, the disenfranchised, and the deceived.
-Thirsty for something no man, no government, no policy, no nation can give.
+We hear the daily cry of those who are thirsty for something no man, no government, no policy, no nation can give.
 Only Jesus satisfies.
 Only Jesus fills.
 Only Jesus sees.
 Right in the middle of the chaos.